What Is a Reverse Stock Split? Good or Bad?

 Do I lose money in a reverse stock split?

-Not from the split's mechanics: 100 shares at $0.50 and 10 shares at $5.00 are both a $50 position, and your percentage ownership is unchanged.
-The one direct cash effect is fractional shares — if your share count does not divide evenly by the ratio, the leftover fraction is typically paid out as cash rather than stock.
+Not from the split's mechanics: 100 shares at $0.50 and 10 shares at $5.00 are both a $50 position, and your ownership share is unchanged.
+The one direct cash effect is fractional shares, if your share count does not divide evenly by the ratio, the leftover fraction is typically paid out as cash.

 What is a 1-for-10 reverse split?

-Every panel above is a stored, inspectable query — expand the SQL under any table to audit it, or point the Strasmore terminal at any ticker's split history and ask the same questions in plain English.
+Every panel above is a stored, inspectable query, expand the SQL to audit it, or ask the same questions of any ticker's split history on the Strasmore terminal.